 Some of its needs have been met by international aid.

-But the large-scale international aid programs in place since the quake have also been criticised for failing to build local capacity while spending millions on their own short-term programmes.
+But the large-scale international aid programmes in place since the quake have also been criticised for failing to build local capacity while spending millions on their own short-term programmes.

 "We are very firm on this point: this country is led by a government.
 Across the country, it's civil protection services that are coordinating everything," he added.